CLI for mapping running local web servers to .localhost names.

 Service setup

 For persistent Linux/WSL systemd setup, see docs/systemd.md.
-The packaged unit template runs the router as your normal Linux user while granting only the low-port bind capability needed for 127.0.0.1:80.
+The packaged unit template runs the router as your normal Linux user, grants only the low-port bind capability needed for 127.0.0.1:80, and restores/saves route definitions across graceful service restarts.

 Installing from a checkout